LukePappa/Ourism/text.md

-Ennea is fulfillment derived simply from existing.
-One who cultivates Ennea is an Ourite.
+The fulfillment derived from the act of existing itself is called Ennea.
+To cultivate Ennea, simply be.